reality/synonym_expansion_validation/README.md

 ./Komenti query -cl 'Abnormality of the cardiovascular system' -o HP --expand-synonyms --out cardio/expanded_cardiovasc.txt
 ```

-Then, we just have to annotate the output:
+Then, we just have to annotate the output.
+These files are stored in *cardio/unexp_ann.tsv* and *cardio/exp_ann.tsv*.

 ```bash

 ```

 ## MEDLINE evaluation